Partially identified heteroskedastic SVARs

 As discussed in the previous sections, point identification in HSVAR can be achieved only if the eigen-decomposition problem in Eq. (\ref{eigen decomposition}) is characterized by $n$ distinct eigenvalues.
 This feature does correspond to non proportional shifts in the variances of the structural shocks among the two regimes.

-If this is not the case, or, practically speaking, we do not have credible evidence on structural breaks on the second moments of some of the observable variables in our HSVAR, point identification can still be reached by combining heteroskedasticity with zero restrictions previously defined.
+If this is not the case, or, practically speaking, we do not have credible evidence on structural breaks on the second moments of some of the variables in our HSVAR, point identification can still be reached by combining heteroskedasticity with zero restrictions.
 The next theorem formalizes this intuition.

 \begin{theorem} Consider an HSVAR characterized by the eigenvalues and eigenspaces as in Definition \ref{def:eigenspace} and by the admissible parameters as in Definition \ref{def:admissible}.
 The structural parameter $(A_0,A_+,\Lambda)\in \Ar$ is point identified if and only if, for each $\lambda_i$, $i=1,\ldots,k$, $Q(\lambda_i)=\left(q_1^i,\,\ldots,q_{m_i}^i\right)$, the unit-length vector $q_j^i$ is subject to $f_j^i=m_i-j$ non-redundant zero restrictions, for $j=1,\ldots,m_i$. \end{theorem}